 08 - Decent work and economic growth promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

-09 - Infrastructure innovation: build resilientinfrastructure, promote inclusive and sustainable industrialization, and foster innovation.
+09 - Infrastructure innovation: building resilient infrastructure, promoting inclusive and sustainable industrialization, and fostering innovation.

 10 - Reducing inequalities: reducing inequalities within and between countries.